shejialuo/hexo-blog/source/_posts/CS149-Assignment2-Building-A-Task-Execution-Library.md

 }
 ```

-Now, we come the most important part.
+Now, we come to the most important part.
 For how to tell whether there is a job for the thread, we use `jobs` as a bit map.
 And when the job is finished, we make the corresponding to 0.

 ```c++
 void TaskSystemParallelThreadPoolSpinning::threadLoop(int i) {